ans-group/fnm-webui/README.md

 This project builds on top of the [Fastnetmon API](https://fastnetmon.com/fastnetmon-advanced-configuration-options/) to give a single-pane-of-glass interface for monitoring and managing your running FNM instances.

-Thr WebUI is written in PHP 7, using the Laravel framework.
+The WebUI is written in PHP 8, using the Laravel framework.

 ## Demo